Data Protection Policy

 2. Legal basis for data processing

-The legal basis for the processing of personal data using cookies – especially permanent cookies, no matter whether first-party or third-party cookies – is provided by Art.
+The legal basis for the processing of personal data using cookies – especially permanent cookies, no matter whether first-party or third-party cookies – is provided by Section 25(1) TDDDG in conjunction with Art.
 6(1) Sentence 1(a) GDPR (consent of the data subject).

 When accessing our website, users are informed about the use of cookies for the purposes of analysis by means of a pop-up (a so-called “cookie overlay”) and are referred to this Data Protection Policy.
 At the same time, they are asked to give their consent to the use of cookies in the scope described above in the form of a clearly affirmative action, by which the Data Subject makes it clear that he/she consents to the processing of personal data relating to him/her (opt-in).
 The consent is voluntary and may be revoked at any time.

-The legal basis for the processing of personal data by using so-called “first-party cookies” designed as technically essential session cookies, on the other hand, is provided by Art.
-6(1) Sentence 1(f) GDPR (legitimate interests).
-As operators of this website, we have a legitimate interest in the storage of cookies for the technically error- and problem-free provision of our services.
-This applies, for example, in order to be able to provide you with functions you have selected (such as the language setting, registration status, etc.).
+The legal basis for the processing of personal data by using so-called “first-party cookies”, on the other hand, is Section 25(2) No. 2 TDDDG in conjunction with Art.
+6(1) Sentence 1(e) Par.
+3 GDPR in conjunction with Section 3 SächsDSDG, if the storage of the information in the end user's device or access to information already stored in the user's device is absolutely necessary so that Chemnitz University of Technology can provide a digital service expressly requested by the user - for example this website - technically error-free and smoothly.
+The latter applies, for example, in order to be able to provide you with functions you have selected (such as the language setting, login status, etc.).

 3. Purpose of data processing